codeuniquely/test/NOTES.md

 ## Other things

 ### Cloning arrays using slice(0) - so as not to mutate inputs
-If you are unsure what this function does not mutate its inputs (functional programming) https://davidwalsh.name/javascript-clone-array for more detail.
+If you are unsure what this function does or about not mutating inputs (functional programming) https://davidwalsh.name/javascript-clone-array for more detail.

 ### using negative slice values
-I use a negative number (in some laces) in a slice to return items from the end of an array (not the start).
+I use a negative number (in some places) in slice to return items from the end of an array (not the start).
 Please see https://www.w3schools.com/jsref/jsref_slice_array.asp for more information

 ### splice things out of an array
-Splice mutates the array passd in by extracting a section of `size` in length from the start of the array and leaves the orginal array `size` items smaller see https://www.w3schools.com/jsref/jsref_splice.asp for more information
+Splice mutates the array passed in by extracting a section of `size` in length from the start of the array and leaves the orginal array `size` items smaller see https://www.w3schools.com/jsref/jsref_splice.asp for more information